 Software consisting of multiple data and programs that basically operates on computers and manages hardware.
-Some of the most common operating systems people utilize everyday on their personal computers include Microsoft Windows programs and Mac OS X. However, Google has been in the process of creating a OS that many people believe could be one of the efficient.
+Some of the most common operating systems people utilise every day on their personal computers include Microsoft Windows programs and Mac OS X. However, Google has been in the process of creating an OS that many people believe could be one of the efficient.

 Passive Tracking System

-Radio Frequency Identification: A form of technology that utilizes radio frequency tags that are connected to objects that will transmit information or data to a receiver.
+Radio Frequency Identification: A form of technology that utilises radio frequency tags that are connected to objects that will transmit information or data to a receiver.

 A form of GPS tracking that allows users to remotely access GPS data live as it happens.
 The real-time tracking unit receives GPS signals and then transmits that information via wireless networks, allowing users to have instant access to the location of a person, vehicle, asset or object.
 This form of GPS tracking is commonly used in fleet management and auto-theft recovery applications.